 You need no special equipment – just a dark, open sky and maybe a sleeping bag to keep warm.
 Plan to sprawl back in a hammock, lawn chair, pile of hay or blanket on the ground.
 Lie down in comfort, and look upward.

-Some people mistakenly think that, since meteor showers have radiant points, you should look in the direction of the shower’s radiant point to see the most meteors.
-Not so!
+By the way, you don’t need to find a meteor shower’s radiant point to see the shower.
 The meteors will appear in all parts of the sky.
 It’s even possible to have your back to the constellation Gemini and see a Geminid meteor fly by.
-However, if you trace the path of a Geminid meteor backwards, it appears to originate from the direction of the constellation Gemini.
+However, if you trace the path of a Geminid meteor backwards, it appears to originate from within the constellation Gemini.